 Our journey commences in Dublin and brings us from Cork’s wild Atlantic setting in the south to the Giant’s Causeway in the north.
-Discover the sheer magnificence of Ireland’s wild west coast from spectacular peninsulas, golden beaches to colorful villages and towns.
-So You want to experience adventures: such as kayaking on the lakes of Killarney, hiking to the edge of Europe on our discovery of the Ring of Kerry and Dingle, rock climbing and abseiling in the moonlike surroundings of the wild Burren and unearthing our unique Gaelic culture on this wondrous discovery of Ireland’s Wild Atlantic Way.
+Discover the sheer magnificence of Ireland’s wild West coast from spectacular peninsulas, golden beaches to colorful villages and towns.
+Experience adventures such as kayaking on the lakes of Killarney, hiking to the edge of Europe on our discovery of the Ring of Kerry and Dingle, exploring the Cliffs of Moher and the moon like surroundings of the wild Burren on this wondrous discovery of Ireland’s Wild Atlantic Way.

 |START / RETURN POINT||Visit Dublin Centre,25 Suffolk Street, Dublin.|